datanav/docs/DTLReferenceGuide.rst

 way, e.g. ``["eq", ["+", "a.value", 2], "b.values"]`` succeeds as ``3``
 is a value shared by both.

+If you need to do joins with composite keys then the :ref:`tuples
+<tuples_dtl_function>` DTL function is useful.
+Using composite keys is
+almost always a better choice than having multiple individual joins as the former will have better precision.

 ..
 NOTE::

    ``null`` values and deleted entities are not indexed, so they are